mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/mihnea.sandulache/index.md

 + The system utilizes a sensor to identify colour of the candy.

-+ A servomotor then rotates the candy above a pipe.

 + The pipe is rotated to a pre-calculated angle, based on the colour of the candy so it drops in a special glass.

++ A servomotor then rotates the bottom side of the earrings box and the candy drops into an improvised funnel through the pipe and into the correct glass.

 + The LCD screen showcases the colour of the candy.

-+ An LED is then turned on based on the colour.
++ LEDs are then turned on based on the colour.

 + Both servomotors rotated back to their initial state and another candy is ready to be dropped.